vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 # Run the sil-kit-adapter-byte-stream-socket
-This application allows the user to attach to a web socket in order to bridge it to the SIL Kit:
+This application allows the user to attach to a network socket in order to bridge it to the SIL Kit:

 All data received from the socket will be sent to the publish topic specified to sil-kit-adapter-byte-stream-socket.
 All data received on the subscribed topic specified to sil-kit-adapter-byte-stream-socket will be sent to the socket.